‘Regenerate – The Grasslands’ at Melbourne Design Week 2025

 Literary learning

-Enjoy some cerebral stimulation at our Grasslands Reading Lounge, curated by transdisciplinary artist-curator, researcher Cristina Napoleone of Terrain.
+Visitors young and old also enjoyed some cerebral stimulation at our Grasslands Reading Lounge, curated by transdisciplinary artist-curator, researcher Cristina Napoleone of Terrain.
 We collaborated with Cristina on an audio piece for our 2022 MDW ‘Recultivate’ exhibition (as you can see, our interest in these ideas has continued), and we’re delighted she’s bringing a taste of her exquisite Terrain project into our showroom.
-You can also read a beautiful essay by Cristina imploring us to ‘Remember The Grasslands’, within a special Grasslands booklet.
+A beautiful essay by Cristina imploring us to ‘Remember The Grasslands’, was also printed within a special Grasslands booklet.

 See the booklet